Florida Probate

 The Duties of a Trustee

 Our experienced Florida trust attorney team provides legal guidance to successor trustees who must administer an estate.
-Probate is generally not required if the decedent had a properly drafted and funded trust.
+Probate is generally not required if the decedent has a properly drafted and funded trust.
 Nonetheless, the successor trustee must take certain steps to administer the trust.

 These steps include: